ngerakines/elasticservices/src/site/markdown/overview.md

 When a service wants to engage another service, it uses the **service registry** to send a **message** to the service identified by the **service ref**.

 An example service implementation is the **gossip service**.
 It consists of a service implementation that listens to **component online** and **component status** messages that are broadcasts to a fanout topic as well as a broadcast **work** that periodically sends out those messages for other components to consume.

+## Examples

+### Calc Service

+The "calc" service is provided in the examples/calc-service directory as an example of a commons-daemon (JSVC) standalone service provider.
+It uses the RabbitMQ transport.

+### Calc Web API

+The calc webapp project is provided in the examples/calc-webapp director as an example of a Spring web application that can be used with Tomcat to expose an HTTP API that in-turn uses the calc service.